preludeorg/test/tests/53ff0bda-537e-4493-90cf-220145d9569a/README.md

 > Safety: the encoded string is a non-intrusive command

-This test decodes the string "Prelude" in memory and executes it in a single action.
+This test decodes the string "echo -n Prelude" in memory and executes it in a single action.
 If the string is found and the test is allowed to finish, it is considered a failure (of the defense), otherwise if it is blocked, it is considered a success.